zouzias/zouzias.github.io/about.md

 permalink: /about/
 ---

-Hi there, my name is Anastasios Zouzias and I work as a researcher at [IBM Research Zurich](http://www.zurich.ibm.com/).
+Hi there, my name is Anastasios Zouzias and I work as a data scientist in the Mobility Insights team at [Swisscom](https://www.swisscom.ch).
+Before I was a researcher at [IBM Research Zurich](http://www.zurich.ibm.com/).
 I obtained my PhD from the [Computer Science department](http://web.cs.toronto.edu/) at the [University of Toronto](http://www.utoronto.ca/).

 ### Contact me